byt3n33dl3/BloodHoundCE/CONTRIBUTING.md

-# Contributing to the BloodHound Community Edition Repository
+# Contributing to

+the BloodHound Enterprise Repository

-We're extremely excited that you're considering contributing to BloodHound Community Edition!
+We're extremely excited that you're considering contributing to BloodHound Enterprise!
 Please see our [GitHub Wiki](https://github.com/byt3n33dl3/BloodHound/wiki/Contributing) for detailed information about the process.